 The judges marking rubric is the based on the Canada-Wide Science Fair marking form, however Project Reports are optional and recommended as they contribute to the overall thoroughness, scientific method and impression but will not be explicitly marked like they are for CWSF (where they are pre-submitted for marking).

-The registration process begins with web-based entry but requires the forms to be printed, signed, and sent with the registration fee to the ORSF address below .
+The registration process begins with web-based entry but requires the forms to be printed, signed, and sent to ORSF.
+These forms should be sent by email to firstname.lastname@example.org.
 The deadline is that forms must be received by the “registration closes” date, listed under “important dates“.

 You don’t need a school code to register.
 Even for teachers, this is completely optional.
 A school code simply allows the school contact name, email and phone number entered on the ORSF system to be changed.
 If a schools wants to modify this info and require the password, send an email to one of the committee members.